-Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
-East Boston Savings Bank's most recent annualized quarterly return on equity was 8.51 percent, below the national average of 9.28 percent.
+One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by total equity.
+The most recent annualized quarterly return on equity for East Boston Savings Bank was 8.68 percent, above the national average of 8.10 percent.

 The bank reported net income of $43.0 million on total equity of $532.6 million for the twelve months ended December 31, 2017.
 The bank experienced an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.